ishacm/GAN-implement/README.md

-## Implementation of a simple GAN using PyTorch.
+## Implementation of GAN using PyTorch.
 The model generates synthetic images based on the MNIST dataset.

 ### Features